 - Access to several electrical outlets around the perimeter of the room

-- An appropriate office chair for the CLVP Administrative Assistant (& a pair of scissors to open our pelican cases)
+- An appropriate office chair for the CLVP Administrative Assistant (& a pair of scissors to open our pelican cases for set-up)

 - Outdoor access with sidewalks, preferably a traffic light or street crossing, and stairs for Orientation and Mobility assessment

 - Sole access to this room without other school staff needing to use the room for the day(s) of clinic

 - A secondary room or space nearby is required for a waiting area for families, and community partners (equipped with 3-4 tables with chairs)